Police fire warning shots as thousands protest in Belarus

 The Belarusian Interior Ministry threatened to use firearms against the rally-goers “if need be.”
 On Sunday, police acknowledged officers fired several warning shots into the air during the demonstration in Minsk “to prevent violations of the law.”

-Armored off-road vehicles equipped with machine guns were seen in Minsk for the first time in almost three months, along with water cannon vehicles and other anti-riot equipment.
+Armored off-road vehicles equipped with machine guns were seen in Minsk for the first time in almost three months of protests, along with water cannon vehicles and other anti-riot equipment.
 Several metro stations were closed, and mobile internet service did not work.

 “The authorities are trying to close the lid on the boiling Belarusian pot more tightly, but history knows very well what this leads to,” Viasna leader Ales Bialiatski said.

-Tsikhanouskaya entered the presidential race instead of her husband, a popular opposition blogger, after he was jailed in May,.
-SHe challenged the results of the election in which she secured 10% of the vote to the incumbent president’s 80%, then left Belarus for Lithuania under pressure from the authorities.
+Tsikhanouskaya entered the presidential race instead of her husband, a popular opposition blogger, after he was jailed in May.
+She challenged the results of the election in which she secured 10% of the vote to the incumbent president’s 80%, then left Belarus for Lithuania under pressure from the authorities.

 She issued a statement Sunday in support of the ongoing protests.